robusta-dev/holmesgpt/README.md

 ### Getting an API Key

 HolmesGPT requires an LLM API Key to function.
 The most common option is OpenAI, but many [LiteLLM-compatible](https://docs.litellm.ai/docs/providers/) models are supported.
-To use an LLM, set `--model` (e.g. `gpt-4o` or `bedrock/anthropic.claude-3-5-sonnet-20240620-v1:0`) and `--api-key` (if necessary).
-Depending on the provider, you may need to set environment variables too.
+The LLM is configured with:

+* `--model` cli flag - e.g. `gpt-4o` or `bedrock/anthropic.claude-3-5-sonnet-20240620-v1:0`
+* `--api-key` cli flag - optional, not required by all providers
+* Provider-specific environment variables

 **Instructions for popular LLMs:**